-The spinal cord is the main part of the body's central nervous system that conveys signals from the brain to the nerves throughout the body.
+The spinal cord is the main transportation hub of the body's central nervous system, carrying signals from the brain to nerves throughout the body.
 Nerves coming from and leading to all parts of the body enter and exit the spinal cord along its entire length.

-- Sensory nerves are nerves that receive sensory stimuli, such as how something feels and if it is painful.
-They are made up of nerve fibers, called sensory fibers (mechanoreceptor fibers sense body movement and pressure placed against the body, and nociceptor fibers sense tissue injury).
+- Sensory nerves are nerves that receive sensory stimuli, telling us how something feels—whether it is hot, cold, or painful.
+These nerves are made up of nerve fibers, called sensory fibers (mechanoreceptor fibers sense body movement and pressure against the body, and nociceptor fibers sense tissue injury).

 - Motor nerves lead to the muscles and stimulate movement.
 They are made up of nerve fibers called motor fibers.

 Neuropathy may damage either the inner or outer part of the nerve cell.
 The axon is the inner information pathway of the nerve cell.
 Myelin—the fatty outer sheath—protects the nerve cell and assists in conveying information throughout the nervous system.